AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/races/elf-wood.md

 ## Description

 As a wood elf, you have keen senses and intuition, and your fleet feet carry you quickly and stealthily through your native forests.
-This category includes the wild elves (grugach) of Greyhawk and the Kagonesti of Dragonlance, as well as the races called wood elves in Greyhawk and the Forgotten Realms.
-In Faerun, wood elves (also called wild elves, green elves, or forest elves) are reclusive and distrusting of non-elves.
+This category includes the wild elves (Grugach) of Greyhawk and the Kagonesti of Dragonlance, as well as the races called wood elves in Greyhawk and the Forgotten Realms.
+In Faerûn, wood elves (also called wild elves, green elves, or forest elves) are reclusive and distrusting of non-elves.

 Wood elves' skin tends to be copperish in hue, sometimes with traces of green.
 Their hair tends toward browns and blacks, but it is occasionally blond or copper-colored.
 Their eyes are green, brown, or hazel.